 Food and Wine Pairings – The Basics

-- First, not every individual has the same tastes, so this should be taken into account first (goes for food AND wine)
+First, not every individual has the same tastes, always take this into account (goes for food AND wine)

 Rule #1 – Acknowledge Who You’re Serving To

 If you’re reading this, you’ve probably already come across individuals throughout your life who have different flavor or aroma preferences when it comes to food and alcohol.
 This is crucial to remember if you want to serve the right dishes to either a large, or focused audience.

 For instance, one person may not appreciate the refreshing acidity as much as you do in a young Northern New Zealand Sauvignon Blanc.
 If this were really the case, and you knew it ahead of time, you’d want to choose a wine with a lighter acid profile and then decide on a food pairing from there.
 Of course, we don’t always know what our customers or dinner guests prefer on the palate.
 If you’re not sure, it’s better to choose a “safe wine” and a reliable food pairing that is essentially a crowd pleaser.
 More on the idea of “safe wines” as this article progresses… stay with me.

 Rule #2 – Wine Tastes Better with Food

 Sure, great wines, and meals, can taste great by themselves.
 But it’s also true that a perfect wine and food pairing can greatly improve the flavor profiles of both.
 What’s also true is that you shouldn’t screw this up, or you can make a great wine — or meal, taste like shit.

 Whenever you drink or eat anything, the taste buds on your tongue respond and send signals to your brain about the different flavor components.
 Sugar, salt, acid and other flavor components all play a role in determining whether you like or dislike a particular food or wine item.